priyanshisharma0980/excel/README.md

 Another way - Select all the cells and right click FORMAT CELLS

+DATE FORMAT
+-- How to use web excel to aling multiple type of data formats in one that is this format- Sunday, October 3, 1999 Highlight the column or cells that contain your mixed-format dates (e.g., 1/5/2000, 7/4/2000, etc.).
+Go to the "Home" Tab
+In Excel for the Web, look at the top menu.
+Click "Home" if you’re not already there.
+Open the Format Options
+Click the small dropdown next to the “Number” format box (it might say “General” or “Short Date”).
+Choose "More Number Formats..." at the bottom.

 # To create rows above certain rows
 Right Click on 1 or A then select INSERT